JS-10/SQ_Project_9/README.md

-# SQ_Project_9

 # Model-Based Testing Prototype for TiGL

+This project was developed as part of the course "Software Quality" (Project 9) at the University of Cologne and supervised by Prof. Dr. Michael Felderer.

-## Project Overview
+## Purpose

-Welcome to our model-based testing prototype for TiGL!
-This project was developed as part of the Software Quality course (Project 9).
-The goal is to create a model-based testing approach for TiGL, a Titanium Graphical Library commonly used in the aerospace industry for aircraft wing design.
-This repository contains test cases and automation scripts for testing the TiGL Viewer's graphical user interface (GUI) using Model-Based Testing (MBT) and the GraphWalker tool.
+The goal is to create a model-based testing (MBT) approach for TiGL, a Titanium Graphical Library commonly used in the aerospace industry for aircraft wing design.
+This repository contains test cases and automation scripts for testing the TiGL Viewer's graphical user interface (GUI) using MBT and the MBT tool GraphWalker.

 ## Test Cases